xamcost/xamcost.github.io/src/blog/ferris_sweep.md

 ## Why I Built My Own Split Keyboard: A Journey to Comfort and Efficiency

-For years, I typed on Apple’s Magic Keyboard, assuming it was "good enough"—until the discomfort became impossible to ignore.
-After long coding or writing sessions, my shoulders ached from the unnatural, hunched posture forced by the keyboard’s narrow layout.
+For years, I typed on Apple’s Magic Keyboard, and never questioned using another type of keyboard, until I came across split keyboards, randomly through a friend.
+Before that, I never got convinced by the ergonomic keyboards I ran into: they would usually feature a slight curve in their key layout and some wrist pads.
+Yet seeing a keyboard truly split in two parts, along with column-staggered layout, I started digging into the world of ergonomics, a world much deeper than what I imagined.
+I began understanding the discomfort I've been maintaining so far.
+After long coding or writing sessions, my shoulders ached, hunched posture forced by the keyboard’s narrow layout.
 My hands, cramped together, seemed to amplify tension rather than productivity.
-Worse, despite years of typing, I still found myself glancing down at the keys, struggling to build muscle memory.
+Moreover, despite years of typing, I still found myself glancing down at the keys, struggling to build muscle memory.
 The excessive key travel and staggered rows meant my fingers had to wander too far, breaking my flow.

-I knew I needed a change. **Split keyboards** promised relief by letting my hands rest at a natural shoulder-width distance, but the pre-built options were either prohibitively expensive (like the $300+ Moonlander or Advantage360) or bulky (such as the Glove80, which seems fantastic but hardly portable).
-Frustrated, I stumbled upon the vibrant world of **DIY mechanical keyboards**—and it felt like a revelation.
+So it was time for a change.
+Split keyboards promised relief by letting my hands rest at a natural shoulder-width distance, but the pre-built options were either prohibitively expensive (like the $300+ Moonlander or Advantage360) or bulky (such as the Glove80, which seems fantastic but hardly portable).
+Frustrated, I stumbled upon the vibrant world of **DIY mechanical keyboards**, and it felt like a revelation.

 The community had already solved my problem.
 Dozens of **open-source keyboard designs** existed, with passionate builders sharing schematics, firmware, and modding tips.
 After weeks of research, I fell for the **Ferris Sweep**: a sleek, ultra-compact and minimalist 34 keys split keyboard with a column-staggered layout designed for ergonomic typing.
 It checked every box—portable, cheap to make, and painstakingly optimized for efficiency.